fralonra/paperdoll/README.md

 There are two ways slots and their fragment candidates are connected.

-- **Constrained**.
+- **Constrainted**.
 The fragment acts like the background of the slot.
 It will fill the whole space of the slot and resizes if needed.

-- **Non-constrained**.
+- **Non-constrainted**.
 Slots and fragments are connected like mortises and tenons.
 There is an anchor point inside a slot.
 When a fragment is placed into a slot, the pivot point of that fragment will be placed in the same position as the anchor point.
 The fragment remains its original size and resizing will never happen.

 ![core-concept](https://raw.githubusercontent.com/fralonra/paperdoll/master/doc/paperdoll-concept.png)